How to Start an LLC in Oregon? (Step-by-Step Guide)

 You can deduct business expenses like travel, software licenses, or any other type of business expense to reduce how much tax you pay each year.

-The reason why you'd want to have separate personal assets from business ones is to maintain your business's identity.
+The reason you'd want to have separate personal assets from business ones is to maintain your business's identity.

 The business expenses are separate from the personal ones, making it easier for you to track each of them independently.